Eczema - Patients ask Dr. Ringpfeil answers

 Please feel free to use the blog below to share information about Eczema or to ask Dr. Franziska Ringpfeil a question that might be of interest to others.

-The key to managing atopic dermatitis is proper daily skin care.
-It is important to bathe with a gentle soap in cooler water and to apply a moisturizer liberally after bathing.
 Avoiding irritating fabrics such as wool can also be helpful.
 In some children food allergies may play a role and evaluation by an allergist may be necessary.

 SAtopic dermatitis flares can be triggered by extreme heat or cold, rapid temperature fluctuations, and sweating, so maintaining the proper temperature without excessive humidity or dryness is ideal.
 Clothing should be made from breathable, non-irritating material and washed in fragrance-free and dye-free detergent, and rinsed well.
 The use of dryer fabric softener sheets should be avoided.

 Excessive bathing should be avoided.
 Excessive washing can strip the skin of oils.
 It is important to use a gentle soap, cool water, and moisturize liberally every day to prevent dry skin.
 Bubble baths should be avoided since the detergent can be drying to the skin.

 Atopic dermatitis can also be triggered by stress.
 Getting adequate rest can help.
 The management of stressful life situations should be done with professional guidance or relaxation techniques, such as yoga.

 By seeking medical attention at the onset of symptoms, you can prevent widespread flares.